 For the Daily Snack, the criteria are similar to those of Staff Picks and New & Noteworthy.
 However, there are a few additional things you should keep in mind when aiming to get your work featured in the Daily Snack.
 First: tag your story!
 The Daily Snack usually follows a theme.
 Make sure to tag your novel with tags that are relevant to your story (i.e. tragedy, friendship, mermaids, etc.) so that when we are looking for stories with a particular theme that we’d like to feature, yours comes up in the search under that tag.

 Second: the length of your episodes matters, especially when it comes to getting featured.
 Tapas has a 15,000 character limit on novel episodes because we are a platform for bite-sized stories that people can read within a few minutes.
 If you have a novel with very long chapters, it is unlikely to be featured in the Daily Snack simply because it’s too long for most people to get through in one sitting.
 A good rule of thumb is to keep all of your episodes between 500 to 1,500 words.
 A good example of a novel that makes good use of shorter episodes is The Selkie’s Skin, with most of the episodes clocking in between 500 to 700 words.
-Those That Came After tends to have longer episodes, but the very first episode is a comfortable 1,600 words, which makes it much easier for readers to sink their teeth into.
+Condemning the Heavens' episodes stay consistently at a comfortable 1,000 words, which makes it much easier for readers to sink their teeth into.